gguillotte/mdsrd5/mdsrd5.md

 ### Sacred Oath

-When you reach 3rd level, you swear the oath (see [Sacred Oaths](#section-sacred-oaths)) that binds you as a paladin forever.
+When you reach 3rd level, you swear the oath (see "[Sacred Oaths](#section-sacred-oaths)") that binds you as a paladin forever.
 Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
 Now you choose a sacred oath.

 Your choice grants you features at 3rd level and again at 7th, 15th, and 20th level.
 Those features include oath spells and the Channel Divinity feature.